The Sports Law Review: Germany

 Under German law, associations enjoy a wide degree of autonomy to regulate their own affairs, including the right to draw up internal regulations and set up an internal dispute resolution mechanism.8 If organised as non-profit associations according to Section 51 of the German Internal Revenue Code (AO), associations enjoy certain tax benefits.
 To be recognised as non-profit associations, organisations can still engage in secondary commercial activities (renting a stadium, selling tickets to a sport event, etc.), the financial return from which must be used to fund their non-profit activities.9 However, if an association generates a profit through sponsorship and merchandising, it will regularly transfer its commercial activities to a separate (commercial) legal entity.10

 Section 5 of the Act on Measures in Corporate, Cooperative, Association, Foundation and Home Ownership Law to Combat the Effects of the Covid-19 Pandemic provides for temporary amendments to the law on associations, including the automatic renewal of terms of office for board members until a board member is recalled or a successor is elected; and that resolutions by the general assembly may be passed in a virtual meeting or by mail-in voting, even if the statutes do not provide for this.
+If not renewed, the amendments under Section 5 will expire on 31 December 2021.

 ii Corporate governance